Kyrixel/Kyrixel/README.md

 Hi,

--creating plugins and extensions for linux
+- creating plugins and extensions for linux
--learning rust
+- learning rust